Holographic Schwinger effect with a rotating probe D3-brane: Research on potential at finite temperature

 Considering the same boundary condition in zero temperature case Eq.\eqref{2-12}, and substituting it into Eq.\eqref{3-21}, we can find the conserved constant

 Putting the Eq.\eqref{3-24} into Eq.\eqref{3-21}, we obtain the equation for finite temperature, that is,

-Aiming to Eq.\eqref{3-26}, we first consider the situation of $\dot{\phi}=0$.
-Eq.\eqref{3-2} says that the temperature is proportional to the radius of horizon $r_h$, thus that we choose a fixed temperature is equivalent to choose a fixed value of $r_h $.
+In order to arrive at Eq.\eqref{3-26}, we must first consider the situation of $\dot{\phi}=0$.
+Eq.\eqref{3-2} says that the temperature is proportional to the radius of horizon $r_h$, and thus that choosing a fixed temperature is equivalent to choosing a fixed value of $r_h $.
 Because the position of probe D3-brane has been fixed at $r = r_0$, the rest parameters are $r_c$ and $r(\sigma)$.
-In the other words, when we choose a vertex $r_c $ of the D3-brane, which can draw a configuration figure about $r (\sigma)$.
-Choosing $r_h = 0.05 $ and $r_0 = 0.1$, the different positions of $r_c $ will lead to the different shapes of D3-brane at finite temperature, as shown in Fig.\ref{fig-6}.
+In the other words, when we choose a vertex $r_c $ of the D3-brane, which can draw a configuration figure of about $r (\sigma)$.
+Choosing $r_h = 0.05 $ and $r_0 = 0.1$, the different positions of $r_c $ will lead to different shapes of D3-brane at finite temperature, as shown in Fig.\ref{fig-6}.
 When the horizon $r_h$ gets closer to $r_c$, that is, the higher the temperature, the D3-brane configuration will become longer and thinner, the separate distance $x$ will become smaller.
 When $r_h$ closes to $r_c$ infinitely, we can see the D3-brane be drawn into a thin line with zero separate length.

-When D3-brane to be drawn into a thin line, which represents the spacing is always zero, it means that no matter where the probe point $r_0 $ is in any position, the distance of test particles always is zero.
+When D3-brane is drawn into a thin line, which represents the spacing is always zero, it means that no matter where the probe point $r_0 $ is in any position, the distance of test particle is always zero.
 Back to the previous section for the total potential energy equation \eqref{3-30}, the distance of test particles is identified by $x = 0 $.
-It implies that the virtual particles can't get any energy from the external electric field, particles and anti-particles are firmly locked together, never separate and never inspire real particles.
-This is a failure of the Schwinger effect because the particles will remain at annihilate state, which is an absolute vacuum state.
+It implies that the virtual particles can't get any energy from the external electric field.
+Particles and anti-particles are firmly locked together, never separate and never inspire real particles.
+This is a failure of the Schwinger effect because the particles will remain at annihilated state, which is an absolute vacuum state.